Iowa Central improvises for memorable ceremony

 But what if a graduation ceremony just isn’t possible because of circumstances that are completely beyond the control of any student, professor or college administrator?

-That was the situation the Iowa Central Community College class of 2020 found itself in.
-The class was ending its community college career in the midst of the COVID-19 pandemic, and the social distancing guidelines necessary to combat the virus made a traditional in-person graduation impossible.
+That was the situation the Iowa Central Community College class of 2021 found itself in.
+The class was ending its community college career as the COVID-19 pandemic lingers, and the social distancing guidelines necessary to combat the virus made a traditional in-person graduation inadvisable if not impossible.

-So to honor the graduates, a team led by college Registrar Courtney Kopp developed a virtual graduation, which premiered on the college’s website Friday.
+So to honor the graduates, a virtual graduation was developed, and it premiered on the college’s website Thursday evening.
 It had all the elements of a traditional graduation: music, speeches, and graduates in caps and gowns.
 But none of the participants were on the campus that evening.

 The speeches and music were all recorded earlier.
-The graduates sent in photos of themselves in their caps and gowns.
+The graduates were photographed in their caps and gowns weeks earlier.
 The college’s radio and TV production department crafted all of that into one program.